TunaMaestro/phys2111_electron_diffraction_lab/report/main.typ

 )

 The electrons did not produce an interference at low voltages, and produces an image up until the highest tested voltage of 8kV.
+The diffraction appears only within a certain band of wavelengths, but the range itself is unexpected.
+I had thought that diffraction mainly occured when the wavelength was within the order of the grating distances.
+When there are no diffraction effects, the electrons behave as particles and travel straight from the sample to the centre of the screen.

 = Conclusion